max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 #### Technical contradiction

-Firstly we have to identify the high level Technical Contradictions (**TC**) The technical contradiction is the central concept of ARIZ and identifies the technical obstacle we have to overcome using invention.
+Firstly we have to identify the high level Technical Contradictions (**TC**) The technical contradiction is the central concept of ARIZ and identifies the technical obstacle to develop the IFR that we have to overcome using invention.
 According to ARIZ we put the TC in the form:

 	IF [brief solution description]
 	THEN [positive results]